JoshuaMeza/HCI/github/doc/ucd/understand_context.md

      The user browses their application store of choice using keywords that return results of therapeutic applications.
   5. User decides to install an app
      The user takes time to look at each result and selects the one that better matches their criteria.
+  6. Using our app
+  	 The user installs our app and they can listen to music and paint, as well as pass the time writing down what's going on in their head meanwhile they wait for the next therapy session.
+  7. Helping real therapy
+  	 The user can use what they wrote in the app to better explain the therapist what's going on inside their head since the thoughts are now organized and written down.
+  8. Feeling better
+     The user can feel like there's therapeutic guidance in-between sessions and they can feel the benefit of using the app by making it easier to fight the psychological problems while they enjoy themselves.

 ### Scenario #3